How India farmer protests could take a toll on the economy | DW | 09.12.2020

 Although Tuesday's strike did not completely paralyze life in India, nearly 475 farmers' organizations, trade unions, small shopkeepers and landless laborers joined in, accounting for numerous direct and indirect losses.

-"The protests are going on every state.
-Surely there have been disruptions, as many constituents across the country have come forward to express solidarity," All India Peasants Union general secretary, Hannan Mollah, told DW.
+"The protests are going on in every state.
+Surely there have been disruptions, as many constituents across the country have come forward to express solidarity," All India Peasants Union General Secretary Hannan Mollah, told DW.

 Talks between the government and representatives of the farmers have failed to break the deadlock, as farmers refuse to accept anything less than the scrapping of the three laws and assurances of a guaranteed minimum support price (MSP) for their produce.